• Home»

 • Trust

-Step 3: Find a registered agent
+Step 3: Find a Registered Agent

-For instance, Delaware Code 18-201 states that companies must list the name and address of the registered agent before the LLC can receive a certificate of formation.
-The registered agent is responsible for forwarding documents and communications to the LLC since the company chose to conceal its personal information from the public.
-The agent is also in charge of signing papers on behalf of the company for anonymity.
+For instance, Delaware Code 18-201 states that companies must list the registered agent’s name and address before the LLC can receive a certificate of formation.
+The registered agent is responsible for forwarding documents and communications to the LLC, as the company has concealed its personal information from the public.

-Step 4: Gather requirements and submit for filing
+Step 4: Gather Requirements and Submit for Filing

 • Articles of organization